 Table 1: Location of datasets used for this compilation with type of data and references.

-Table 2: List of dinoflagellate cyst species with motile stage name included in this compilation and/or observed in surface sediments from studies listed in Table 1.
+Table 2: List of dinoflagellate cyst species (with code name used for the metadata in supplementary material) with motile stage name included in this compilation and/or observed in surface sediments from studies listed in Table 1.
 T is for Trophic habit, with P including phototrophic and autotrophic species, H for heterotrophic species and M for mixotrophic.
 P+ includes species known to be phagotrophic.